-- Foreign investors kept selling Japanese equities this year until June.
-They stopped selling in the first 2 weeks in July.
-They might shift equity investments from expensive US stocks into relatively inexpensive Japanese stocks. - In a long-term since 2016, ETF purchasing by BOJ and share buy-back by companies are two main purchasers. - Selling by individual investors gets smaller if purchasing via IPO is included.
+- Foreign investors turned to purchasing Japanese equities in August probably focusing on relatively inexpensive valuation of Japanese stocks.
+Trust banks as a proxy for pension funds are making rebalancing move, purchasing in a dip in July. - In a long-term since 2016, ETF purchasing by BOJ and share buy-back by companies are two main purchasers. - Selling by individual investors gets smaller if purchasing via IPO is included.